tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/Before the HOL.md

     b. **Password**: Password.1!!

-7. Select **Yes** to connect, if prompted that the identity of the remote computer cannot be verified.
+7. Select **Yes** to connect, if prompted that the identity of the remote computer cannot be verified

     ![In the Remote Desktop Connection dialog box, a warning states that the identity of the remote computer cannot be verified, and asks if you want to continue anyway.
 At the bottom, the Yes button is circled.](./media/remote-desktop-connection-identity-verification-labvm.png "Remote Desktop Connection dialog")